tomkoid/supershush/README.md

 # License

-AudStopper is licensed under the MIT License.
+SuperShush is licensed under the MIT License.
 See the LICENSE file for more information.

 # Contributing

-If you'd like to contribute to AudStopper, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to SuperShush, please fork the repository and submit a pull request with your changes.
 You can also report issues or suggest new features on the issue tracker.